aminosd/aminosd/README.md

     🌍 From Morocco 🇲🇦 → France 🇫🇷 → Luxembourg 🇱🇺 → Sweden 🇸🇪

-    🗣️ Fluent in Python, GCP, and problem-solving
+    🗣️ Fluent in French, English, Arabic and Berber ⵣ